ekonda/kutana/docs/index.rst

 :func:`kutana.environment.Environment.replace_method` and set your fields to environment with dot notation `env.foo = "bar"`.

-Every plugin works with copy of update's environment.
-That means, if you want to pass anything to other plugins you need to use `env.parent.` instead of just `env.`.
+Every plugin works with a copy of the update's environment.
+That means if you want to pass anything to other plugins you need to use `env.parent.` instead of just `env.`.